DiT-JSCC: Rethinking Deep JSCC with Diffusion Transformers and Semantic Representations: Experimental Results

 \subsubsection{Metrics}

-Our evaluation metrics consist of two pivotal dimensions: semantic consistency and perceptual realism.
-For semantic consistency, we employ full-reference metrics including Learned Perceptual Image Patch Similarity (LPIPS) \cite{lpips} and Deep Image Structure and Texture Similarity (DISTS) \cite{dists}.
+Our evaluation metrics consist of three pivotal dimensions: perceptual consistency, semantic consistency, and realism.
+For perceptual consistency, we employ full-reference metrics including Learned Perceptual Image Patch Similarity (LPIPS) \cite{lpips} and Deep Image Structure and Texture Similarity (DISTS) \cite{dists}.
 These metrics focus on local structural and texture consistency within the feature space.
-Furthermore, we incorporate CLIP \cite{radford2021learning}, Dreamsim \cite{fu2023learning}, and DINOv2 \cite{oquab2023dinov2} to evaluate high-level semantic alignment and conceptual fidelity.
-For perceptual realism, we utilize the metric FID \cite{fid} to quantify the distributional similarity between generated and real domains, ensuring visual authenticity and diversity.
+For semantic consistency, we incorporate CLIP \cite{radford2021learning}, Dreamsim \cite{NEURIPS2023_9f09f316}, and DINOv2 \cite{oquab2023dinov2} to evaluate high-level semantic alignment and conceptual fidelity.
+For realism, we utilize the metric Fr\'echet Inception Distance (FID) \cite{fid} to quantify the distributional similarity between generated and real domains, ensuring visual authenticity and diversity.
+For reporting convenience, score-inverted metrics marked with * are used only when a higher-is-better convention is desired; for example, LPIPS* and Dreamsim* indicate inverted versions of the original distance metrics.